Controlled Substance Prescribing in Florida

 Upon completion, participants will be able to:

-- Comply with the Florida Controlled Substance Bill(HB 21)
+- To Comply with the Florida Controlled Substance Bill(CS/CS/HB 21)

-- Educate prescribing dentists regarding the requirements for HB 21 including but not limited to: opioid abuse by establishing prescribing limits, requiring continuing education on controlled substance prescribing, expanding required use of Florida's Prescription Drug Monitoring Program, and EFORCSE
+- To educate prescribing dentists regarding the requirements for HB 21 including but not limited to: opioid abuse by establishing prescribing limits, requiring continuing education on controlled substance prescribing, expanding required use of Florida's Prescription Drug Monitoring Program, and EFORCSE

-- Review CDC guidelines for treating acute and chronic pain
+- To review CDC guidelines for treating acute and chronic pain

 HB 21 requires each person registered with the DEA and authorized to prescribe controlled substances to take a board-approved two-hour continuing education course on prescribing controlled substances.